Niema-Lab/.github/profile/README.md

-This GitHub Organization stores projects developed by students in the lab of [Niema Moshiri](https://niema.net).
+This GitHub Organization stores projects developed in my lab (I'm [Niema Moshiri](https://niema.net)), either by students in the lab or through collaboration projects.
 For my own projects, see my GitHub account ([niemasd](https://github.com/niemasd)).